MrBaconWasTaken/Custom-Rom-Builder-For-Samsung-Galaxy-A11-M11/README.md

+# DO NOTE THIS TOOL ONLY WORKS UP TO ANDROID 14 SEPTEMBER 2024 PATCH

 # Custom Rom Builder For Samsung Galaxy A11/M11
 <br>⚬ This tool can create full flashble zip with any gsi</br>
 ⚬ This tool support both arm32 and arm64
 ⚬ Arm64 still not supported